USS Richard S. Bull: Namesake

 Richard Salisbury Bull Jr. was born on 6 January 1913 in Wilkinsburg, Pennsylvania.
 Graduating from the United States Naval Academy, he was commissioned ensign on 4 June 1936.
 Trained as a naval aviator in 1938–39 at Naval Air Station Pensacola, Florida, he served in the fleet in 1941.
 He became a naval observer assigned to the American Embassy in London, England.

 Reporting for duty as a fighter pilot on board USS Lexington on 27 December 1941, he missed out on the early raids against the Japanese as his squadron VF-2 was converting from Brewster F2A Buffalos to Grumman F4F Wildcats (their place being taken by the Grumman-equipped VF-3).
 In the Battle of the Coral Sea on 8 May 1942, he led the escort section assigned to Lexington's Air Group Commander, Cdr.
 William B. Ault.
-After Ault and his men had dive-bombed the carrier Shokaku, scoring one hit, Bull and his wingman, Ens.
+After Ault and his men had dive-bombed the carrier Shōkaku, scoring one hit, Bull and his wingman, Ens.
 John B. Bain, were attacked by Zero fighters.
 Bain managed to fight his way out, but Bull was never seen again.
 He was posthumously awarded earned the Distinguished Flying Cross.